Estimation Beyond Data Reweighting: Kernel Method of Moments: Background

 \paragraph{Conditional Moment Restrictions} In practice, many interesting problems can be formulated as \emph{conditional} moment restrictions, where the estimating equations are given by a conditional expectation over the moment function.
 Let $Z$ be an additional random variable taking values in $\mathcal{Z}$, then conditional moment restrictions take the form

-where the restrictions need to hold almost surely (a.s.) with respect to the marginal distribution $P_Z$ of $Z$.
-As conditional moment restrictions are difficult to handle in practice, many proposed estimators rely on transforming them into a corresponding continuum of unconditional restrictions of the form
+where the restrictions need to hold almost surely (a.s.) with respect to the marginal distribution $P_Z$ over $Z$ corresponding to $P_0$.
+As conditional moment restrictions are difficult to handle in practice, many proposed estimators rely on transforming them into a corresponding continuum of unconditional restrictions \citep{BIERENS1982105} of the form

 where the expectation is taken over the joint distribution of $X$ and $Z$ and $\mathcal{H}$ is a sufficiently rich function space.
 Examples of such spaces are the Hilbert space of square integrable functions or the reproducing kernel Hilbert space of a universal kernel \citep{universalkernel06}.
 Both the GMM and the GEL framework have been extended to conditional moment restrictions in multiple ways, building on basis function expansions of $\mathcal{H}$ \citep{Carrasco1,tripathi2003testing,ai2003efficient,chausse2012generalized,carrasco2017regularized} as well as modern machine learning models \citep{deepiv,lewis2018adversarial,bennett2020deep,kremer2022functional}.